bucardo/bucardo_org/Bucardo/installation/boolean.md

 -   yum install perl-boolean
 -   (BSD systems) cd /usr/port/devel/p5-boolean; make install clean

 You can also install it directly from CPAN.
-If you have the CPAN module installed (may need to do 'yum install perl-CPAN'), you can simply run:
+If you have the CPAN module installed (may need to do `yum install perl-CPAN`), you can simply run:

     sudo cpan boolean